Key takeaways:

 2. Rhombus

 Founded in 2016, Rhombus is a modern cloud-based security camera solutions provider.
-The company emerged from a team with deep roots in enterprise IT, aiming to simplify video security for businesses.
+The company emerged from a team with deep roots in enterprise IT and aims to simplify video security for businesses.

-Rhombus offers a comprehensive range of AI-powered cameras and smart sensors designed to provide intelligent surveillance and data insights.
-Their product line includes dome, fisheye, and bullet cameras, all of which are managed through a unified cloud platform.
+Rhombus offers a comprehensive range of AI-powered cameras and smart sensors to provide intelligent surveillance and data insights.
+Their product line includes dome, fisheye, and bullet cameras, all managed through a unified cloud platform.

 • AI-powered analytics.
 Rhombus cameras have built-in AI for proactive threat identification, real-time alerts, and advanced features like human detection.